Most of My Friends Want Donald Trump’s Head on a Spike Paraded Down Pennsylvania Avenue

 He decries the “witch hunt” and tries to convince supporters to see themselves in him.
 His base , and many independents, remain convinced that Trump is the innocent victim of attacks by a dark and poisonous deep state.

-75% of Americans think the country is on the wrong track. — Only about 14% trust USA media (with Fox News at 23%;).
+75% of Americans think the country is on the wrong track. — Only about 14% trust U.S. media (with Fox News at 23%).
 Mainstream print media averages a 24% trust factor in You Gov polls, with the Wall Street Journal leading at 29%.

 The New York Times estimated that in 2016 Trump got $2 billion worth of free media attention and thus was able to spend less money than all the other major candidates.
 If Trump can keep this up, no other Republican stands a chance, with all the oxygen sucked out of the political landscape